TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 If you use in your development practice this procedure, you will be rewarded with a good feeling, to write code which is always functional - or at least compliant as expected.
-In English, one can use the expression »green bar feeling« (siehe Abbildung 5-6).
+In English, one can use the expression »green bar feeling« (see figure 5-6).
 In the course we will not explicitly deal with the testing.
 But we use it always in the background.

 .. figure:: /Images/5-Domain/figure-5-6.jpg